BestTimesToVisit.com Logo

 money

 While credit cards are accepted in larger hotels and some shops, cash is king in the Casbah.
-Have plenty of Algerian Dinars (DZD) on hand for small purchases, street food, and souvenirs.
-Exchange money at official exchange bureaus or banks for the best rates, and avoid exchanging on the black market.
+Carry enough Algerian Dinars (DZD) for small purchases, street food, and local artisans.
+You can exchange currency at the airport or at banks in the city center, but be aware of exchange rates.

 safety